 Australia’s population is continuing to age.
 But, as a result of this, the need and demand for aged care are continuing to grow year after year.
-With more aged care facilities starting up in the country and demand higher than ever, aged care owners are facing the challenge of managing their patients, the demands of stakeholders and cleaning requirements day in and day out.
-Therefore, all sectors must be managed effectively to guarantee that all patients receive the highest level of care while also being free from the threat of dangerous microorganisms.
+With more aged care facilities starting up in the country and demand higher than ever, aged care owners are facing the challenge of managing their patients, the demands of stakeholders and linen and laundry management requirements day in and day out.
+Therefore, all sectors must be managed effectively to guarantee that all patients receive the highest level of care while also being free from the threat of dangerous microorganisms and cross contamination from soiled linen or dirty linen.

 The following blog will explore one of the most important aspects of cleanliness and sanitisation in aged care facilities; laundry management.
 It will then showcase how staff can manage this as effectively as possible to secure the highest level of cleanliness and care.